 Also, the facility is vicariously liable for the bad actions of its employees.
 In other words, if a nursing home worker acts negligently and an injury or death of a resident results, the liability is imputed to the nursing home.
 It doesn't matter whether the negligence was committed by a doctor, nurse, or other staff members; if the facility employs them, a claim can be filed against the nursing home.

 It's important to understand that many doctors who work in nursing homes are not actually employees of the facility.
-Instead, they are independent contractors who are simply contracted to work with the nursing home.
+Instead, they are independent contractors contracted to work with the nursing home.
 Suppose an independently contracted doctor commits negligence, abuse, or neglect of a nursing home resident.
 In that case, the facility can argue that the doctor is not their employee, and thus the facility is not responsible.
 In that event, the doctor can be sued for negligence or wrongful death independently.

-When there is an act of negligence, abuse, or neglect that results in harm or injury to a resident, a nursing home, rest home, convalescent home, or other long-term care facilities can be held legally liable.
+When an act of negligence, abuse, or neglect results in harm or injury to a resident, a nursing home, rest home, convalescent home, or other long-term care facilities can be held legally liable.
 However, some things must be proven by the injured resident's legal team (or the family's legal team in the event of a nursing home resident's wrongful death) to win the case, including:

 It isn't uncommon for a nursing home negligence or wrongful death claim to be settled before it goes to trial.
 Nursing home owners don't want the negative attention these types of cases bring, so they often decide to settle with the victim or the victim's family.

 In Pennsylvania, generally speaking, you have two years after the injury to file a lawsuit, and the clock starts when the injury-causing event takes place, or when the victim discovers (or should have discovered) the injury.
-That’s why it is so important to contact a nursing home negligence lawyer right away.
+That’s why it is so important to contact a nursing home abuse lawyer right away.

 Our Pennsylvania nursing home malpractice lawyers have a long record of successfully litigating these often-difficult cases.